cerndb/SparkDLTrigger/README.md

 By achieving results consistent with the original research paper, we validate the effectiveness of our DL models and the reliability of our implementation.
 These results contribute to advancing the field of high-energy physics and event classification at the LHC (Large Hadron Collider).

 For more detailed insights into the experimental setup, methodology, and performance evaluation, please refer to the associated documentation and research article.
-The results of the DL model(s) training are satisfactoy and match the results of the original research paper.
+The results of the DL model(s) training are satisfactory and match the results of the original research paper.

 ## Additional Info and References